hatchways/team-blueberry/README.md

 ## Installation

-If you want to run Peer Code Review application use the `dev` branch.
+If you want to run Peer Code Review application locally, use the `dev` branch.
+For deployment use `master` branch.

 ### Running MongoDB locally